jthreefoot/Scribe549_Dev/scribeServer/README.txt

 it will also eventually generate the video file for the lecture archive it will also probably handle student/course registration stuff eventually

+NOTE:
+I included a bunch of modules we should probably get rid of when I was working over break, sorry Jane :X